Protect your iPhone against online threats with Avast One

-Avast Free Antivirus includes built-in features like Web Shield, which protects you from spoofed websites, and File Shield, which scans email attachments for malicious activity in real time.
-Install it today to start detecting and preventing those hard-to-spot types of spoofing.
+Avast One for PC and Mac includes built-in features like Web Shield, which protects your computer from spoofed websites, and File Shield, which scans email attachments for malicious activity in real time.
+Download Avast One today to shield yourself from unsafe sites and start detecting and preventing those hard-to-spot types of spoofing.

 IP spoofing happens at a deeper level of the internet than email spoofing.
 When a hacker uses IP spoofing, they’re messing with one of the web’s basic protocols.
 Every device connects to the internet from an IP address, which is a string of numbers that tells other devices where it is.
 When your device sends and receives information, it uses data packets that can find your device’s IP address.

 Many closed networks are configured to accept packets only from a pre-approved range of IP addresses.
 This security measure prevents unknown devices from getting inside.
 A hacker can use an IP spoofing attack to change the IP address of their device and fool an otherwise secure network into letting them in.
 You can hide your IP address to prevent hackers from disguising themselves as you.